swizzyswizzy/van-eck-phreaking/README.md

 # van-eck-eavesdropping

-As part of the work in the White-Hats PWr scientific circle I took up the topic of the so-called Van Eck's Phreaking.
+As part of my academic work I took up the topic of the so-called Van Eck's Phreaking.
 This phenomenon is present in CRT monitors.
 Thanks to it, with the help of a good antenna, you can receive a signal containing a picture from such a monitor from a few to tens of meters.
 This is a direct threat to security and privacy, which was present at times when CRT monitors were widely used.More info:

 https://en.wikipedia.org/wiki/Van_Eck_phreaking